DeanIsMe/SevSeg/README.md

 }
 ```

-`digitPins` is an array that stores the arduino pin numbers that the digits are connected to.
+`digitPins` is an array that stores the ShiftRegister pin numbers that the digits are connected to.
 Order them from left to right.
-`segmentPins` is an array that stores the arduino pin numbers that the segments are connected to.
+`segmentPins` is an array that stores the Shift Register pin numbers that the segments are connected to.
 Order them from segment a to g, then the decimal place (if it's connected).
 If you wish to use more than 8 digits, increase MAXNUMDIGITS in SevSeg.h.